How to Write a CV with No Experience in 2025

 • Showcase transferable skills: Emphasise skills acquired through education, volunteering, or internships.
 Focus on abilities like teamwork, communication, and problem-solving.

-• Display strong personal profile: Write a concise yet impactful personal statement reflecting your passion for the industry and suitability for the role.
+• Write a compelling personal profile: Write a concise yet impactful personal statement reflecting your passion for the industry and suitability for the role.
 Let your enthusiasm shine through.

 How to overcome a lack of work experience on a CV?